Quick Short Inca Trail Hike: The Complete Handbook

 Machu Picchu Family Trip 5 Day

-Also known as “Puerta del Sol,” Intipunku is the main entrance to the Inca Citadel of Machu Picchu with its panoramic views.
-The name comes from the Quechua words INTI (sun) and PUNKU (door).
+With its expansive views, Intipunku, sometimes called “Puerta del Sol,” is the principal entrance to the Inca Citadel of Machu Picchu.
+The Quechua words INTI (sun) and PUNKU (door) are the source of the name.
 The Incas built this gate to coincide with the sunset at Machu Picchu.
-The view of Intipunku is impressive; on one side, you’ll find the majestic Andes Mountains; on the other side, the ancient city of Machu Picchu is located in the Vilcabamba Batholith Valley and surrounded by the meandering Urubamba River.
+The view of Intipunku is breathtaking; the ancient city of Machu Picchu is situated in the Vilcabamba Batholith Valley and is encircled by the meandering Urubamba River on one side, while the majestic Andes Mountains are located on the other.
 If you are lucky enough to witness the sunset over the mountains, you will have an unforgettable Machu Picchu experience.

-There’s nothing more fun than walking the short Inca Trail to Machu Picchu.
+Nothing is more enjoyable than making the short trek to Machu Picchu along the Inca Trail.
 Machu Picchu was built in the late 13th and early 14th centuries.
 Machu Picchu was abandoned shortly after the Spanish conquest of Peru in the 15th century.
-However, it was rediscovered in 1911 by American explorer Hiram Bingham.
-In 1911, Peru became one of South America’s most popular tourist destinations.
-You can reach Machu Picchu by hiking the Short Inca Trail or by train from Cusco or Ollantaytambo in the Sacred Valley.
+Nonetheless, American explorer Hiram Bingham discovered it in 1911.
+Peru became a popular tourist destination in South America around 1911.
+From Cusco or Ollantaytambo in the Sacred Valley, you can take a train or hike the Short Inca Trail to reach Machu Picchu.
 Once at Machu Picchu, visitors can explore the ruins and learn about the history of this fascinating site on a 2-hour guided tour.

-The highest point of the entire Short Inca Trail is 2,700 m (8,540 ft), located at the Inti Punku mountain pass.
+At the Inti Punku mountain pass, 2,700 meters (8,540 feet) represents the highest point of the entire Short Inca Trail.
 To get to Inti Punku or Puerta del Sol, you’ll have to walk from kilometer 104 of the railway line, following and ascending the Inca Trail for about four and a half hours.
-At the top of Inti Punku are the ruins of Inti Punku, which consist of several Inca houses with pyramid platforms supporting the building of Inti Punku.
+The remains of Inti Punku, which sit atop the mountain, are made up of several Inca homes with pyramidal platforms supporting the structure of Inti Punku.

-Over the years, the top of Inti Punku has become one of the most popular spots for all the walkers who visit Machu Picchu and the Short Inca Trail.
+The summit of Inti Punku has grown in popularity over time among walkers who visit Machu Picchu and the Short Inca Trail.

-The short Inca Trail entrance ticket, in addition to allowing entry to the Inca Trail network of the historic sanctuary of Machu Picchu, provides access to Machu Picchu only once through circuit number 5 of Machu Picchu.
+The short Inca Trail entrance ticket gives access to the Inca Trail network within the Machu Picchu historic sanctuary.
+However, it allows entry to Machu Picchu only once via circuit number 5.

-In the Inca citadel of Machu Picchu, there are five established circuits for guided tours; if travelers require a re-entry to Machu Picchu, they can purchase a new ticket.
+Ten established circuits for guided tours are in the Inca citadel of Machu Picchu; travelers who require re-entry can purchase a new ticket.

 Walking sticks are unnecessary for the Short Inca Trail; hiking without them is 100% possible.
-However, its use is guaranteed to make walking more accessible and reduce pain during and after walking.
-For aluminum trekking poles, it is necessary to bring rubber tips to not damage the network of the Short Inca Trails.
+However, their use is guaranteed to make walking more accessible and reduce pain during and after walking.
+For aluminum trekking poles, it is necessary to bring rubber tips to prevent damage to the network of the Short Inca Trails.

 For the Short Inca Trail, trekking poles are allowed to “take it with you; it helps a lot to climb the mountain, and it gives you security and balance.”